vain0x/milone-lang/docs/refs/x_never_type.md

 # Extension: Never Type

-The `never` type is a special type for a particular situation.
+The `never` type is a special type for particular situations.

 ## Guide-level Explanation

-This is a typical usage of never type:
+This is a typical usage of `never`:

 ```fsharp
     // There exists a function findThing : () -> A option.